 Theatre historian and journalist Stephen Nunns has assembled a unique look into one of American theatre’s most singular creative minds.
 Using interviews and excerpts from Breuer’s writings, with added historical commentary, the thrilling result is equal parts autobiography, artistic manifesto, and critical exploration.
 Beautifully illustrated with archival photographs, drawings, and sketches, this is a one-of-a-kind portrait of the artist and theatrical activist at work.

 Lee Breuer is a writer, director, poet, playwright, adapter, lyricist, and filmmaker engaged in a lifelong procession of incendiary experimental theatre projects across Europe, Asia, Africa, and North and South America.
 He has received numerous awards and fellowships and has been named Chevalier Ordre des Arts et des Lettres by the French Minister of Culture.

-Stephen Nunns is an associate professor at Towson University.
+Stephen Nunns is a professor at Towson University.
 He is the cofounder of the Baltimore-based theatre company Acme Corporation.
 His writing has appeared in The New York Times, Village Voice, American Theatre magazine, and other publications.
 He is a former artistic associate of Mabou Mines.